syncfusion-content/javascript-docs/js/ToggleButton/Getting-Started.md

-> **Note**: The advantages of using checkbox element and label element for the rendering of Toggle Button are as follows.
+N> The advantages of using checkbox element and label element for the rendering of Toggle Button are as follows.